College of Agriculture and Life Sciences Online

 - A new root washing station has been built at the Johnson Farm south of Ames, to be used by entomology researchers to wash soil from corn roots as part of research related to corn rootworm.
 Also, a new rice paddy has been constructed for research.

 - An electric-powered, GPS-controlled, one tower, 230-ft long pivot irrigation system was installed at the Muscatine Island farm for irrigating research projects.

 - The Southeast Research Farm hosted 60 farmers from Poland on June 4.

 - The Armstrong Research Farm hosted an Ag Career Day sponsored by Wyffels Hybrid on June 17, with 50 area high school students attending.
 On July 1, 20 Iowa Western Community College students toured the farm.

 - Trumpeter swans have nested and hatched cygnets at the Kelley Farm wetland.

 - Wayne Roush, superintendent at the Western Research Farm retired July 2.
 Jim Kubik, ag specialist at the Horticulture Research Station retired July 6.
 Micah Smidt, superintendent at the Northern Research Farm resigned effective July 10 to take a position in private industry.

 Phi Tau Sigma Named Chapter of the Year

 The ISU chapter of Phi Tau Sigma, the honor society of food science and technology, was recognized as Chapter of the Year at the Institute of Food Technologists annual national conference in Chicago on July 10.
-Terry Boylston, food science and human nutrition, is the faculty adviser.
+Terry Boylston, food science and human nutrition, is the faculty advisor.

 Extension and Outreach